-Deliverable Timeline Responsibility 1.2.1 Circulate Reconciliation Australia's NRW resources and reconciliation materials to our staff.
-27 May to 3 June 2021 and 2022 Manager Active Communities and Partnerships 1.2.2 RAP Working Group members to participate in an external NRW event.
-27 May to 3 June 2021 and 2022 Manager Active Communities and Partnerships 1.2.3 Encourage and support staff and senior leaders to participate in at least one external event to recognise and celebrate NRW.
-27 May to 3 June 2021 and 2022 Manager Active Communities and Partnerships 1.2.4 Organise at least one NRW event each year.
-27 May to 3 June 2021 and 2022 Manager Active Communities and Partnerships 1.2.5 Register all our NRW events on Reconciliation Australia's NRW website.
-27 May to 3 June 2021 and 2022 Manager Active Communities and Partnerships
+Deliverable 1.2.1 Circulate Reconciliation Australia's NRW resources and reconciliation materials to our staff.
+1.2.2 RAP Working Group members to participate in an external NRW event.
+1.2.3 Encourage and support staff and senior leaders to participate in at least one external event to recognise and celebrate NRW.
+1.2.4 Organise at least one NRW event each year.
+1.2.5 Register all our NRW events on Reconciliation Australia's NRW website.

 Action 1.3: Promote reconciliation through our sphere of influence.

-Deliverable Timeline Responsibility 1.3.1 Develop a communication plan to promote and increase awareness of the RAP to all internal and external stakeholders.
-February 2021 Manager Active Communities and Partnerships 1.3.2 Communicate our commitment to reconciliation publicly.
-27 May to 3 June 2021 and 2022 Manager Active Communities and Partnerships 1.3.3 Implement strategies to engage our staff in reconciliation.
-27 May to 3 June 2021 and 2022 Manager Active Communities and Partnerships 1.3.4 Explore opportunities to positively influence our external stakeholders to drive reconciliation outcomes.
-August 2021 Manager Active Communities and Partnerships 1.3.5 Collaborate with RAP and other like-minded organisations to develop ways to advance reconciliation.
-August 2021 Manager Active Communities and Partnerships 1.3.6 Collaborate with other local governments in Gippsland to share information on reconciliation and the role of Traditional Owner corporations.
-August 2022 Manager Active Communities and Partnerships 1.3.7 Work with GLaWAC to establish consistent policies and procedures across Local Government Areas in relation to reconciliation.
-August 2022 Manager Active Communities and Partnerships
+Deliverable 1.3.1 Develop a communication plan to promote and increase awareness of the RAP to all internal and external stakeholders.
+Communicate our commitment to reconciliation publicly.
+1.3.2 Implement strategies to engage our staff in reconciliation.
+1.3.3 Explore opportunities to positively influence our external stakeholders 1.3.4 to drive reconciliation outcomes.
+1.3.5 Collaborate with RAP and other like-minded organisations to develop ways to advance reconciliation.
+1.3.6 Collaborate with other local governments in Gippsland to share information on reconciliation and the role of Traditional Owner corporations.
+1.3.7 Work with GLaWAC to establish consistent policies and procedures across Local Government Areas in relation to reconciliation.